 - 1. To read the notice convening the meeting and confirm the presence of a quorum. - 2.
-To receive and adopt the audited Balance Sheet and Financial Statements for the year ended 31 December 2023 together with the Directors' and Auditors' Reports thereon. - 3.
-To note that the Directors do not recommend the payment of a dividend in respect of the financial year ended 31 December 2023. - 4.
-To re-elect Directors in accordance with the Articles of Association: - i) Dr. James Stanley Mathenge, retires from office by rotation and, being eligible, offers himself for re-election. - ii) Mr. Jack Mugo Ngare, retires from office by rotation and, being eligible, offers himself for re-election. - 5.
-To approve the Directors' remuneration for the financial year 2024. - 6.
+To receive and adopt the audited Balance Sheet and Financial Statements for the year ended 31 December 2024 together with the Directors' and Auditors' Reports thereon. - 3.
+To note that the Directors do not recommend the payment of a dividend in respect of the financial year ended 31 December 2024. - 4.
+To re-elect Directors in accordance with the Articles of Association: - i) Mrs. Grace Wamuyu Nyachae, retires from office by rotation and, being eligible, offers herself for re-election. - ii) Mr. Moses Munywoki Mwendwa, retires from office by rotation and, being eligible, offers himself for re-election. - iii) Mr. Robinson Njagi Gachogu, retires from office by rotation and, being eligible, offers himself for re-election. - iv) Mr Suleiman Kiggundu, Jr, having been appointed as a director since the last Annual General Meeting, retires in accordance with Article 96 of the Company's Articles of Association and being eligible offers himself for re-election. - 5.
+To approve the Directors' remuneration for the financial year 2025. - 6.
 To authorize the directors to fix the Auditors' remuneration. - 7.
 To re-appoint the Auditors, PricewaterhouseCoopers who have indicated their willingness to continue in office in accordance with Section 719 (2) of the Companies Act, 2015 and subject to approval by Central Bank of Kenya.